This article compares ARKK vs QQQ: ARK Innovation ETF (ARKK) vs Invesco QQQ Trust (QQQ).

-Out of these funds, I prefer QQQ because of the lower expense ratio.
+I prefer QQQ because of the lower expense ratio out of these funds.

-As we saw earlier, QQQ is beating ARKK by 44% over the last year.
+As we saw earlier, QQQ has been beating ARKK by 44% over the last year.
 That means investors in QQQ have had better returns and at a lower cost!
-This would suggest yet again that passive management is better than actively managed funds.
+This would suggest that passive management is better than actively managed funds.

-I would still choose QQQ over ARKK and I would purchase the shares commission-free using M1 Finance.
-That way I keep my costs as low as possible.
+I would still choose QQQ over ARKK and purchase commission-free shares using M1 Finance.
+That way, I keep my costs as low as possible.

 Is ARKK or QQQ Better for Financial Independence?

-They both have similar returns on investment and at a lower cost compared to QQQ.
+They both have similar returns on investment and at a lower cost than QQQ.